My Cookie Journey

 Chopping the glazed maple walnuts on a cutting board and sharp knife.

-Now chop the walnuts into bite-size pieces.
+Step 5: Now you can chop any walnuts that you think are too big into bite-size pieces.
 I include all the small pieces; they have lots of flavor.

-Making your own glazed maple walnuts only takes about 10 minutes, so it is not that time consuming.
+Step 6: Making your own glazed maple walnuts only takes about 15 to 20 minutes, so they are not too time-consuming to make.
 Set the chopped walnuts aside to be added to the cookie dough later.

 Now that the glazed maple walnuts are chopped and ready, it is time to make the cookies.